Zeyad-Ahmed-Mostaga/Telecome-Customer-Churn/README.md

-# Churn Prediction Task 📊
+# Telecome Churn Prediction Task 📊

 ## Project Overview
 Customer churn is a significant issue for businesses, and predicting it accurately helps in taking proactive measures to retain customers.
 This project focuses on building a machine learning model to predict customer churn using various classification algorithms.